pallets/flask/docs/signals.rst

 and should not encourage subscribers to modify data.
 You will notice that there are signals that appear to do the same thing like some of the builtin decorators do (eg: :data:`~flask.request_started` is very similar to :meth:`~flask.Flask.before_request`).
-There are however difference in how they work.
-The core :meth:`~flask.Flask.before_request` handler for example is executed in a specific order and is able to abort the request early by returning a response.
+However, there are differences in how they work.
+The core :meth:`~flask.Flask.before_request` handler, for example, is executed in a specific order and is able to abort the request early by returning a response.
 In contrast all signal handlers are executed in undefined order and do not modify any data.